mwhurley/obsidian-garden-tracker/README.md

   - Can be added with the template [[Garden - Growing Season]].
   - Can be selected when the [[Garden - Planting]] template is used to add plantings.
   - The warnings described for plantings are also shown on the season note for all of its plantings.
   - You can see the season's current plantings.
-  - There is a planning section that can be used to figure out where to put rotated plant families.
-If the season has plantings and none of them are in the 📋Planning status, the planner will be hidden to declutter the note.
+If there are no plantings or they are all unplanted some planning helpers will show up.
+At this point that means each bed will show which of the rotated plant families are allowed.
 - Planting
   - Represents a planting of particular seeds in a particular bed in a growing season.
   - Can be added with the template [[Garden - Planting]].